paulorobertoalmeida/test-react-vite-tailwind/README.md

 2- Change your version to one of this -> nvm use 16 or 18

-3- Use 'yarn dev' to run de project
+3- Use 'yarn dev' to run de project# stunning-green